ensun logo

 Start-Ups who are working in Gene Editing are CRISPR AgroBio News (CARBON)

-The most represented industries which are working in Gene Editing are Biotechnology, IT, Software and Services, Other, Healthcare, Medical
+The most represented industries which are working in Gene Editing are IT, Software and Services, Biotechnology, Other, Healthcare, Medical

 ensun uses an advanced search and ranking system capable of sifting through millions of companies and hundreds of millions of products and services to identify suitable matches.
 This is achieved by leveraging cutting-edge technologies, including Artificial Intelligence.